johnnynava/johnnynava/README.md

 • Passionate and eager to learn new things 🔥

 ## About Me
-Detail-oriented and passionate Front-End Developer with 5 years of experience in the tech industry as a network engineer.
+Detail-oriented and passionate Front-End Developer with 5 years of experience in the tech industry as a Network Engineer.
 Aiming to transition to a full-time Front-End Developer job which will allow me to use my programming and debugging skills to tackle challenges that will provide value to customers and my employer.
 <br>
 <br>
 Some of my hobbies outside of web development include: